hackbinghamton/IntroToProgrammingWorkshop/ChoosingTechnologies.md

 ## Programming Languages

 The first decision you'll need to make is what programming language to use.
 There are dozens of popular languages available, each with their own strengths and weaknesses.

-Here is a chart of the most common programming languages as well as their most common use cases:
+Here is a chart of some of the most common programming languages as well as their most common use cases:

 | Language | Strengths | Common Uses |
 | -------- | --------- | ----------- |